ScottWe/solidity-1/tutorials/4_arbitrary_clients.md

 We then construct a monitor from the property.
 A more detailed analysis is found in the [previous tutorial](3_transactions.md).

-## Restricting the Addresses of `Fund` and `Manager`
+## Limiting Addresses in the `Manager` Bundle

 Let's try to prove the property with a fixed number of addresses.
 This example will motivate local reasoning in SmartACE.
-To do this, we must reduce the `Manager` bundle to a fixed number of addresses, and show that if the original bundle hasa counterexample, so does this new bundle.
+To do this, we must reduce the `Manager` bundle to a fixed number of addresses, and show that if the original bundle has a counterexample, so does this new bundle.
 In the general case, Solidity addresses are both a data domain, and a set of mapping indices.
 However, the `Manager` bundle lacks mappings, so we can focus solely on the data domain.
 Essentially, we wish to construct an *abstract address domain*, which is